alternatingcurrents/my-notes/content/index.md

 title:
 ---

 this is a website in progress.
+Testing

 [[Note two]]